expobrain/expobrain-blog/_posts/2012-03-01-open-urls-in-external-browser-by-javascript-in-webkit.md

 ---
-author: admin
+categories:
+- Troubleshooting
+class: post-template
 comments: true
+current: post
 date: 2012-03-01
 layout: post
+navigation: true
 slug: open-urls-in-external-browser-by-javascript-in-webkit
-title: Open URLs in external browser by Javascript in WebKit
-wordpress_id: 774
-categories:
-- Troubleshooting
+subclass: post
 tags:
 - c/c++
 - javascript
 - qt
 - webkit
+title: Open URLs in external browser by Javascript in WebKit
+wordpress_id: 774
 ---

 It's very simple with the QtWebKit APIs to open an link with your default browser from a QWebView (you can find some solutions like [this](http://stackoverflow.com/questions/6951199/qwebview-doesnt-open-links-in-new-window-and-not-start-external-application-for) in [StackOverflow](http://stackoverflow.com/) about that) but that works well only with `<a>` elements.
 If you are opening an external browser by a `window.open()` JavaScript function you need a whole different approach.